Complexity of complexity and strings with maximal plain and prefix Kolmogorov complexity: Game-theoretic proof of Miller's theorem

-Consider the following Bob's strategy in this game: he enumerates the complement of $Q$ and disables all its elements; in parallel, he approximates the prefix complexity from above and once he finds out that $K(n)$ does not exceed some $l$, he increases the weights of all $2^n$ strings of length~$n$ up to $2^{-l-n}$.
+Consider the following strategy for Bob in this game.
+He enumerates the complement of $Q$ and disables all its elements.
+In parallel, he approximates the prefix complexity from above; once he finds out that $K(n)$ does not exceed some~$l$, he increases the weights of all $2^n$ strings of length~$n$ up to $2^{-l-n}$.
 Thus at the end of the game $B(x)=2^{-K(n)-n}$ for all $s\in S$ that have length $n$ (i.e., for $s\in S_j$ where $j=n-\log 8C$).
+Note that Bob's total weight never exceeds its limit, since $\sum_n 2^{-\KP(n)}\le 1$.

 Alice's limit weight function $x\mapsto A(x)$ is lower semi-computable given $c$, as both Alice's and Bob's strategies are computable given $c$.
-Therefore (since prefix complexity is equal to the logarithm of a priori probability) for all $s\in S$.
-As Alice wins, there exists a string $s\in Q$ of some length $n\le N+\log 8C$ such that $A(s)/B(s)\ge C$, i.e.,
+Therefore, since prefix complexity is equal to the logarithm of a priori probability (coding lemma),